jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We staged an initial footprint of HPC compute capacity as a separate cluster attached to the new GPFS platform in the new facility.

 We designate Cluster A in #fig:ab_cluster as the HPC resources associate with the original storage platform and Cluster B as the HPC resources associate with the new storage platform.
-This provides distinct environments onto which users can be mapped depending on their migration status.
+This provides distinct environments onto which users can be mapped depending on their data migration status.
 This approach allowes moving users and HPC capacity as their data migrations are completed.
 The incremental migration also provided a natural load-testing ramp for the new storage solution.